shatskyy/alpha_decay_demo/README.md

 # Alpha Decay Demo

 A small, reproducible project to study **alpha decay** around order execution.
-It simulates signals, orders, fills, and market data; builds labels and features; trains simple models; and outputs **interpretable explanation cards**—all in minutes on a laptop.
+It simulates signals, orders, fills, and market data; builds labels and features; trains simple models; and outputs **interpretable explanation cards**.

 > ⚠️ **Synthetic data.
 This is not a production trading system.**
 ---